What will you create with top photographers to guide and instruct you?

 Alison Wright: In Memoriam

-We lost beloved photographer and humanitarian Alison Wright this year.
+We lost beloved photographer and humanitarian Alison Wright in 2022.
 This video serves as a tribute to her spirit.

 Photography in Antarctica